 We designed this program as a daytime learning activity for children ages 4 to 17 who do not attend traditional public or private school outside of the home.
 Parents are encouraged to stay and attend classes with their children, but it is not required.

 Please note: Due to the huge number of people who are keeping their children at home due to the Covid-19 virus, this program is overwhelmed.
 We ARE still taking appointments, but you may have to be very flexible with us, and we are NOT scheduling repeating weekly lessons in the H4H program so that we can make the program as accessible as possible to everyone who wants to experience horseback riding.
-If you would like consistent, repeating weekly lessons at the same time each week, please schedule a 1-hour group lesson instead of Horses4Homeschoolers.
+If you would like consistent, repeating weekly lessons at the same time each week, please schedule a 1-hour group lesson or a private lesson instead of Horses4Homeschoolers.

 Typical H4H classes are an hour long, with a focus on experiencing life on a ranch and riding a horse.
 Horses will be fully tacked up and ready to ride when your child arrives.
 Ms Maddy manages the program with help from Ms. Kira and others, and will normally work with children on horseback for half the hour and spend the remainder of the time doing horse-related crafts or other educational activities.

 Please note: Rancho Escondido is a 501(c)(3) non-profit, Public Charity and we do not discriminate (or tolerate discrimination) against anyone, for any reason.
 This includes people of all faiths or no faith, people of all races, abilities, nationalities, creeds and gender, and people of all sexual identities.
 Our facility is open to ALL people of ALL abilities.
 We celebrate diversity.

 Our Home School Program is generally in a group format, with one or two instructors.
 This means that we’ll typically have four riders and two instructors in the arena at one time.